stacks-network/gaia/CONTRIBUTING.md

    this is a breaking change, and versioning and release notifications must reflect that.

+3. Does this code change the way data is written to any existing drivers?
+If so, do tests ensure that the written file data and meta-data (like Content-Type, Cache-Control) match exactly what was written previously?
+If no, why is this breaking change necessary?

-3. Does this code change affect any other kinds of behavior in deployed hubs in a breaking way?
+4. Does this code change affect any other kinds of behavior in deployed hubs in a breaking way?
 If so, this is a breaking change, and versioning and release notifications must reflect that.

-4. Does this code change change the typical read/write behavior and expectations of the Gaia hub?
+5. Does this code change change the typical read/write behavior and expectations of the Gaia hub?
 Under normal usage, a Gaia hub is responsible only for writes.

-5. Does the code match our style guidelines as defined by our eslint definitions?
+6. Does the code match our style guidelines as defined by our eslint definitions?
 Does type enforcement need to be disabled in any files?